Skip to main content

 3. Data Enricher (another subflow)

-When you run the main “Lead Generator” flow, and it calls the other subflows, here’s how the IDs work:
+When you run the main “Lead Generator” workflow, and it calls the other subflows, here’s how the IDs work:

 Workbook IDabc123 (same)abc123 (same)abc123 (same)